obsidiansystems/hydra-pay/README.md

 #### Hydra Protocol Parameters

 Just like a Cardano Node, Hydra Nodes have a set of protocol parameters to control various aspects of the Node and the Network.
 However the Hydra Node doesn't need to (and usually shouldn't) use the same protocol parameters of the Cardano Node.
-If you don't know the exact protocol parameters you want, we recommend using the parameters found in hydra-protocol-parameters.json.example in this repo, the give a reasonable default to compliment the benefits of Hydra.
+If you don't know the exact protocol parameters you want, we recommend using the parameters found in hydra-protocol-parameters.json.example in this repo, they give a reasonable default to compliment the benefits of Hydra.

 #### Run configuration for Preview